aardjon/trad/CONTRIBUTING.md

 - All public communication (code comments, documentation, log messages) as well as code entity names shall be in English.
 - Before committing a change, always run the auto formatter and the linter (i.e. `melos run format` and `melos run analyze`).
 - See [Commit Guidelines](doc/commit_guidelines.md) for rules about commits and commit messages.

+## Architecture

+For studying and modifying the *trad* sources, some understanding of its basic structure and design decisions may be useful.
+So it is probably a good idea to read the [Software Architecture Documentation](doc/architecture.md) before contributing a change.